Himesh021/LLDPractice/AI_USAGE.md

 ## Code generation

+Most application files were drafted with Cursor agent assistance and then reviewed and verified through local builds, automated tests, browser testing, and deployment checks.
+The final implementation was not accepted solely because it was generated successfully; runtime behavior and API flows were tested before submission.

-Most application files were drafted by the assistant and then checked by running install, tests, and (where possible) the servers.
-Types, error codes, and validation rules were aligned to the spec rather than left as generic CRUD.
+Types, error codes, validation rules, and API contracts were aligned to the assessment requirements rather than left as generic CRUD.

 ## Debugging

-Failures expected during bring-up (and handled if they appear):
+AI assistance was also used during debugging, but fixes were verified by running the relevant builds, tests, and deployed application.

+Issues encountered included:

 - ESM vs CommonJS with Jest → backend stays CommonJS
 - Route order: `/history` registered before `/:id`
 - Model JSON that does not add up → parser recomputes the total
 - Missing API keys → `FEEDBACK_PROVIDER=mock` default
+- Render TypeScript build failure caused by the removed `moduleResolution=node10` option → removed the obsolete compiler option while keeping the backend CommonJS configuration
+- Render production build missing TypeScript/type declaration packages → moved the required compiler/type packages into the backend dependencies so the deployment build could compile
+- MongoDB Atlas authentication failure during deployment → corrected the Atlas database-user configuration and verified the deployed API
+- Full backend integration tests were blocked in the automated environment because `mongodb-memory-server` attempted to download a MongoDB binary and the download timed out.
+This was treated as an environment/network limitation rather than hiding the failure.
+Frontend tests and builds, backend builds, and the deployed end-to-end flow were verified separately.
+- Vercel frontend API configuration was verified against the deployed Render API endpoint.

 ## Prompt development